-Resources Measures Energy • Switch off electrical appliances and systems when not in use • Select and procure high energy efficiency equipment certified with grade 1 energy labels by the Electrical and Mechanical Services Department Maintain and repair electrical appliances regularly Paper Set up recycling points to collect used paper Encourage use of both sides of paper Water Monitor water consumption regularly for any irregularities Repair dripping faucets in a timely manner
+Resources Measures Energy Switch off electrical appliances and systems when not in use Select and procure high energy efficiency equipment certified with grade 1 energy labels by the Electrical and Mechanical Services Department Maintain and repair electrical appliances regularly Paper Set up recycling points to collect used paper Encourage use of both sides of paper Water Monitor water consumption regularly for any irregularities Repair dripping faucets in a timely manner

-The Group is committed to switching off electrical appliances and systems when not in use and procuring energy efficient electrical appliances and systems.
-The Group also encourages employees to adopt the above energy saving practices together.
+During the year ended 31 March 2022, the Group has participated in the Energy Saving Charter 2021 organised by the Electrical and Mechanical Services Department and committed to maintain an average indoor temperature between 24-26°C during the summer months of June to September in 2021.
+The Group is also committed to switching off electrical appliances and systems when not in use and procuring energy efficient electrical appliances (such as Grade 1 energy labels) and systems, and encourages employees to adopt the above energy saving practices together.